The Fremantle Society

 The Fremantle Society is a community-based culture and heritage advocacy group in Fremantle, Western Australia.
 It was formed in 1972 to prevent demolition of historic buildings in Fremantle and to assist in their development.
-As the significance of Fremantle's built heritage came to be more widely recognised and respected (by the City, and property owners), the focus of the Fremantle Society has evolved to include more of the cultural heritage of the area.
+As the significance of Fremantle's built heritage came to be more widely recognised and respected (by the City of Fremantle and property owners), the focus of the Fremantle Society has evolved to include more of the cultural heritage of the area.

 Various projects over time have highlighted Fremantle heritage, as well as advocating consideration of heritage in planning schemes.